benzookapi/shopify-barebone-app-sample/README.md

 # Feature (Sample) list

-- Session Token: '/sessiontoken'
+- _Session Token_: '/sessiontoken'
-  - What'sApp Bridge session token about and how the authenticated request works.
+  - What's App Bridge session token about and how the authenticated request works.
-- Admin Link: '/adminlink'
+- _Admin Link_: '/adminlink'
   - How to manage admin and bulk link access.
 (TBD)
-- Theme App Extension: '/themeappextension'
+- _Theme App Extension_: '/themeappextension'
   - Basis usage with a theme editor (TBD)
-- Function Discount: '/functiondiscount'
+- _Function Discount_: '/functiondiscount'
   - Simple implementation with customer data (TBD, preveiw mode only as of 2023.01)
-- Function Shipping: '/functionshipping'
+- _Function Shipping_: '/functionshipping'
   - Basic usage (TBD, preveiw mode only as of 2023.01)
-- Function Payment: '/functionpayment'
+- _Function Payment_: '/functionpayment'
   - COD usage with its shipping rate (TBD, preveiw mode only as of 2023.01)
-- Web Pixel: '/webpixel'
+- _Web Pixel_: '/webpixel'
   - Basic usage (TBD)
-- Checkout Extension: '/checkoutextension'
+- _Checkout Extension_: '/checkoutextension'
   - Basic usage (TBD, Plus only for live)
-- Fulfillment: '/fulfillment'
+- _Fulfillment_: '/fulfillment'
   - How to create and control fulfillments (shipping) via API for a specific order (TBD)
-- Transaction: '/transaction'
+- _Transaction_: '/transaction'
   - How to create and control transactions (payments) via API for a specific order (TBD)
-- B2B: '/b2b'
+- _B2B_: '/b2b'
   - Sample for creating a company and its onwed customers for B2B checkout (TBD, Plus only for live)
-- Multipass: '/multipass'
+- _Multipass_: '/multipass'
   - Simple SSO login implementation (TBD, Plus only for live)
-- ShopifyQL: '/shopifyql'
+- _ShopifyQL_: '/shopifyql'
   - Your own ShopifyQL notebook with API.
 (TBD)